Political positions of Nigel Farage: Abortion

 In November 2024, Farage said that the UK Parliament should debate imposing stricter limits on abortion.
 Farage was a speaker at the 2024 National Conservatism Conference (NatCon), which was backed by ADF International (UK), an anti-abortion organisation.
+He was paid £13,000 to give a speech at the Keep Arizona Free Summit on a 2024 visit to the USA.
+Farage described UK abortion buffer zones as a "crackdown on free expression" which was "becoming very sinister".
+According to The Observer he reportedly told "a room full of abortion abolitionists, extreme faith groups and alt-right groups" that they were "saving Western civilisation".

-In May 2025, Farage described himself as pro-choice on the matter of abortion but said it was 'utterly ludicrous' for abortion to be allowed up to 24 weeks.
+In May 2025, Farage described himself as "pro-choice" on the matter of abortion but conversely said it was "utterly ludicrous" for abortion to be allowed up to 24 weeks.

 In October 2025, it was announced that the British academic and anti-abortion activist James Orr had been appointed as a senior advisor to Farage.